 On your Mac with OS X Mavericks or later

 - Choose Safari > Settings (or Preferences), then click AutoFill.

 - Make sure "User names and passwords" is selected.
 For credit card information, make sure Credit cards is selected.

-Still need help with autofilling credit card information?
-In Safari, click a credit card field to see the message that asks you to choose which credit card you want to use from your iCloud Keychain.
+Still need help to autofill credit card information?
+In Safari, click a credit card field to see the message that asks you to choose which credit card to use from your iCloud Keychain.

-If Safari doesn’t save the password for one of the websites you're using
+If Safari won't save the password for one of the websites that you're using

-Some websites request that passwords are not saved.
-Safari won’t save or autofill account names, passwords and passkeys on those sites.
+Some websites request that passwords not be saved.
+Safari won't save or autofill account names, passwords, and passkeys on those sites.